kailash-manasarovar/statement/docs/timeline/2024/october.md

 ![doctor pic](../../content/images/doctor-2.png)

 - That day, Friday 1st November, in the afternoon, I'm certain I see Carmen Cano and the woman I have seen going in and out of number 18 leaving the building together.
 They smile at me as I walk by.
+- They were utterly unconcerned about being seen while they tampered with my water pipes or entered my apartment, and seemed to want me to see and hear them, smiling at me when I did, talking about me through the walls at night.

 ### Mary breaks